 Step 1: Sign Up on a Podcast Hosting Platform

-You can simplify your podcasting journey and create audio-first content in minutes by signing up on Hello Audio for FREE.
+You can simplify your podcasting journey and create audio-first content in minutes by signing up for Hello Audio for FREE.

 Step 2: Create Your Podcast Content